 How To Design With Neoclassical Architecture

-But you can buy Italian art, put up a few downscaled pillars, and use white granite for your countertops.
-It doesn’t take much to add touches of neoclassical architecture to any home.
-You just have to try.
+You can buy Italian art, install pillars, and use white granite for your countertops.
+It doesn’t take much to add touches of the neoclassical style to a home.